January 9, 2022

 Again, in both options for the second reading, we hear of God's great love for each of us.
 We hear that God is there for all.
 Wow!
 What mercy and what patience and compassion!
 We are given chance after chance to find the way to eternal life.

 Finally, we hear in the Gospel the Baptism of Jesus by John.
-Jesus comes to show humanity the way to eternal ife.
+Jesus comes to show humanity the way to eternal life.
 He takes on our condition, our pain and suffering, our ups and downs, to show us the way to eternal life.
 He makes Himself "vulnerable'.

 This past week I came across a podcast from On Being with Krista Tippett that speaks about current research that says how important being vulnerable is, because it is where real growth can happen in each of us as humans.
-I almost always run from being vulnerable.
+I almost always run away from being vulnerable.
 What about you?

 Imagine, Jesus was willing to take on the vulnerability of being human to gain salvation for each of us.
 Was that what made His Father so pleased with Him.